acm-uiuc/til/_til/internet/exclude-whitespace-changes-from-github-diffs.md

+---
-# Exclude Whitespace Changes From GitHub Diffs
+title: Exclude Whitespace Changes From GitHub Diffs
+catagory: internet
+---

 If you run a tidy ship and use plugins like [vim-spacejam](https://github.com/rondale-sc/vim-spacejam), then whitespace